sentry-demos/webhook-replay/README.md

 ## Setup & Run

 You need 2 orgs in Sentry.
 Let's call them the origin and destination org.
+The webserver described here is something you're going to run, and its code is in main.go.

 1. In the origin org, setup an Internal Integration with a URL that is the webhook-replay webserver hosted by ngrok. `ngrok http 8000`
-2. In your webserver, put the DSN key of the destination org.
+2. Put the DSN of the destination org's project in .env.
+This is for the webserver (main.go)
-3. Run the webserver, `go build -o main *.go && ./main --local`
+3. Run the webserver by running `go build -o main *.go && ./main --local`
-3. Send an error event to a project in the origin org.
+4. Send an error event to a project in the origin org.
-4. Check your destination org's project to see the error event.
+5. Check your destination org's project to see the error event.
 It will also be in the origin org's project.

 Error event -> origin org project -> Internal Integration -> webhook (ngrok) -> destination org project